-In 1976 Whitehall Lodge was listed as a Haringey Council ‘building of merit’ in recognition of its architectural significance and valuable contribution to the character of the local conservation area.
-The entry for Whitehall Lodge in Haringey’s Conservation Area Character Appraisal4 (Area 3 – Muswell Hill, 9.5) reads as follows:
+Just 40 years after work commenced on Whitehall Lodge the building was listed in 1976 as a Haringey Council ‘building of merit’ in recognition of its architectural significance and valuable contribution to the character of the local Conservation Area.
+By 2020 this significance has naturally increased, and the entry for Whitehall Lodge in Haringey’s current Conservation Area Character Appraisal (Area 3 – Muswell Hill, 9.5) reads as follows:

 Whitehall Lodge is an impressive ‘T’ shaped six storey block of flats built in the 1930s in an international ‘Modern’ style set well back from the street frontage in landscaped grounds.
 It is included in the Council’s local list of buildings of merit.
 The elevation is white painted render stepping forward in a symmetrical series of curved and flat planes from the central full height glazed entrance door and staircase tower surmounted by a small penthouse on the flat roof.
 The outer, most forward, projections are in the form of full height circular towers.
 All of the windows retain their original characteristic Crittall metal window frames with horizontal glazing bars.

-Whitehall Lodge also features in a grouping of local buildings within the Conservation Area in the art deco and Expressionist styles, including George Coles’ Grade II* listed former Odeon Cinema (Haringey Conservation Appraisal, 4.16) and a terrace of white-painted streamlined houses at nos.
+Whitehall Lodge also features strongly in a group of valuable local buildings within the Conservation Area in the art deco and Expressionist styles, including George Coles’ Grade II* listed former Odeon Cinema (Haringey Conservation Appraisal, 4.16) and a terrace of white-painted streamlined houses at nos.
 70 to 78 (even) Tetherdown (Haringey Conservation Appraisal, 8.8).

 The Current Threat to Whitehall Lodge